hyperledger/identus-docs/documentation/docs/quick-start.md

 ### Agent configuration

 #### Creating LongForm PrismDID
-::: info
+:::info

 This step is optional if the Cloud Agent already has a published DID.
 If you want to go straight to the point where the published PRISM DID is used, refer to [this section](/docs/quick-start#create-a-credential-schema-jwt-w3c-credential)

 :::

-Run the following API request against your Issuer API to create a PRISM DID
+Run the following API request against your Issuer API to create a PRISM DID:

 ```bash
 curl --location \